ILCogCompCuratorToHadoop/CuratorHadoopInterface/README.md

 1. Make sure that your input files are in Thrift-serialized format, consistent, and organized in a common directory for each job. *Consistent* means that you should be prepared to (re-)run all dependent annotators up to your requested annotation and starting with the lowest common existing annotation in a **random** sample of 25 files in the input directory.
 It is preferred that all of your documents in a given job have the same existing annotations.

-2. From your main Hadoop directory, execute './bin/hadoop jar curator.jar'. // TODO plus batch scripting??
+2. From your main Hadoop directory, execute `./bin/hadoop jar curator.jar`. // TODO plus batch scripting??

 3. Locate your newly annotated files, in Thrift-serialized format (and automatically cached in the Master Curator's database), in a folder copied to your original input directory.
-The output folder will be named in the form 'ANNOTATION_output', e.g. '.../input_job123/POS_output/'.
+The output folder will be named in the form `ANNOTATION_output`, e.g. `.../input_job123/POS_output/`.

 ### Examining the Log Files ###